-Government of Yemen, on 16 March 2021, supporters of the southern transitional council stormed the Maasheq Presidential Palace in Aden.

-- 15. The former Special Envoy of the Secretary-General for Yemen, Martin Griffiths, promoted a joint declaration with the Government of Yemen and the de facto authorities, encompassing a nationwide ceasefire, measures concerning humanitarian and economic relief, and resumption of the political process.
-The de facto authorities, however, have insisted on a stand-alone agreement concerning the seaports in Hudaydah, and the Sana'a airport, as a pre-condition for any further negotiations.
-In a positive development, in October 2020, the Special Envoy succeeded in implementing the exchange of 1,056 prisoners held by the Government of Yemen and the Houthis, in a deal facilitated by the International Committee of the Red Cross as part of the 2018 Stockholm Agreement. - 16.
-In February 2021, the new United States administration announced changes in US policy towards Yemen, including ending the designation of the Houthis as a Foreign Terrorist Organization and declaring an end to its support for what it calls the coalition's "offensive operations" in the conflict.
-It remains unclear what this terminology means in practical terms. - 17.
-Protracted conflict, disease outbreaks, the COVID-19 pandemic, flooding, import restrictions, an economic and fuel crisis, and limited humanitarian aid, have made everyday life in Yemen unbearable for many.
-According to the United Nations Office for the Coordination of Humanitarian Affairs, around 20.7 million people in Yemen currently require some form of humanitarian and protection assistance.
+- 14. In December 2020, the southern transitional council agreed to join a newly formed government with the Government of Yemen.
+On 30 December 2020, an attack was launched on Aden airport, moments after the plane carrying members of the new government had landed.
+As a sign of the continued fractured relationship between the southern transitional council and the Government of Yemen, on 16 March 2021, supporters of the council stormed the Maasheq presidential palace in Aden. - 15.
+The former Special Envoy of the Secretary-General for Yemen, Martin Griffiths, promoted a joint declaration with the Government of Yemen and the de facto authorities, encompassing a nationwide ceasefire, measures concerning humanitarian and economic relief, and resumption of the political process.
+The de facto authorities, however, have insisted on a stand-alone agreement concerning the seaports in Hudaydah and the Sana'a airport as a precondition for any further negotiations.
+In a positive development, in October 2020, the Special Envoy succeeded in implementing the exchange of 1,056 prisoners held by the Government of Yemen and the Houthis in a deal facilitated by the International Committee of the Red Cross as part of the Stockholm Agreement. - 16.
+In February 2021, the new administration of the United States of America announced changes in the country's policy towards Yemen, including ending the designation of the Houthis as a foreign terrorist organization and declaring an end to its support for what it called the coalition's "offensive operations" in the conflict.
+It remains unclear what that terminology means in practical terms. - 17.
+Protracted conflict, disease outbreaks, the COVID-19 pandemic, flooding, import restrictions, an economic and fuel crisis, and limited humanitarian aid have made everyday life in Yemen unbearable for many.
+According to the Office for the Coordination of Humanitarian Affairs, around 20.7 million people in Yemen currently require some form of humanitarian and protection assistance.
 More than 16.2 million of them will face significant food insecurity this year.
 Additionally, international funding has fallen far short of the required levels to address the humanitarian crisis. - 18.
-A potential environmental catastrophe looms for Yemen and the whole of the Red Sea should there be a spill of the Safer oil tanker which is loaded with approximately 1.1 million barrels of oil.
+A potential environmental catastrophe looms for Yemen and the whole of the Red Sea, should there be a spill of the Safer oil tanker, which is loaded with approximately 1.1 million barrels of oil.
 While the United Nations has sought to undertake assessment and salvage operations, the Houthis have not yet provided the necessary written security guarantees. - 19.
-Notwithstanding the strong recommendations by the Group of Eminent Experts in its previous reports, third States, including Canada, France, Iran (Islamic Republic of), the United Kingdom of Great Britain and Northern Ireland and the United States of America, continued their support of parties to the conflict, including through arms transfers.
-Further, some States, such as Italy, have loosened previous restrictions.
+Notwithstanding the strong recommendations by the Group of Eminent Experts in its previous reports, third States, including Canada, France, Iran (Islamic Republic of), the United Kingdom of Great Britain and Northern Ireland and the United States, continued their support of parties to the conflict, including through arms transfers.
+Furthermore, some States, such as Italy, have loosened previous restrictions.
 As the Group has previously noted, arms sales are fuel that perpetuates the conflict.